miguelduartedev/Interactive-Maps/README.md

 - How to run:
   - npm install
-  - npm run next
+  - npm run dev

-Version 2.1
+Version 2.1.1

 - You can now access a demo of this tool through: